 - Every month remove the loudspeaker cable and wipe the end connections with a soft cloth.
-After refitting, spray lightly with Anti-static fluid (cables only and not the contact points).
-Remember to replace the cables in the same direction as they were removed.
-For more information on static please click here
+After refitting, spray lightly with Anti-static fluid (lines only and not the contact points).
+Remember to replace the wires in the same direction as removed.

 - Order a copy of a test CD called “Irrational But Efficacious” and play it through your system on three monthly bases.

-- Anti-static is building up constantly.
+- Anti-static is building up steadily.
 Use an Anti-static gun.
 Point the gun at each item and gently squeeze the trigger.
 Do this every month (including speakers)

 - Send all your cables to a Company that performs Cryogenic cable treatment.
-This is one of the best upgrades that you can get because the results speak for themselves.
+And, is one of the best upgrades that you can get because the results speak for themselves.

-- If you hate the crackle from your turntable you can run it wet as I used to in the good old days and very easy to do.
-Set up a drip (the same as in the hospital) and fit a very small bore tube so the drip leaves a film or water on the LP.
+- If you hate the crackle from your turntable, you can run it wet as I used to in the good old days and very easy to do.
+Set up a drip (the same as in the hospital) and fit a tiny bore tube, so the drop leaves a film or water on the LP.

-here is an interesting item called a Sort Kone and this can be placed under any item such as Amplifier, CD player or DAC.
-This gives more clarity, detail and also a blacker background.
-You have the choice of using “Sort Kone” or “Spikes” and it is personal preference.
-But for me I prefer spikes!
+here is a new item called a Sort Kone and placed under any object such as Amplifier, CD player or DAC.
+And, gives more clarity, detail and also a blacker background.
+You have the choice of using “Sort Kone” or “Spikes”, and it is a personal preference.
+But for me, I prefer spikes!

 Cable Warm-up – You must allow at least one hour for any cable to warm up in your system.
-It does not matter if is the power cord, speaker cables or interconnects cables.
+It does not matter if it is the power cord, speaker cables or interconnects cables.
 Please be patient and allow time for them to warm up.

 Listening to your system – Some people have ears which lie flat against their heads and do not even realise just what they are missing, especially in the upper frequencies.
 Put your hands behind your ears and pull them forward just a little and you will hear more detail.
 Sound crazy but true!